 These are generally limited up to a year and are mainly borrowed by businesses for its working capital requirement.
-This may or may not be a secured one, which also is dependent on the credit rating of the borrower.
+It may or may not be a secured one, which also is dependent on the credit rating of the borrower.
 At times the borrower may have to give its current assets such as inventories or receivables as collateral when the credit rating of the borrower is of non-investment grade.

-To facilitate structures cash conversion cycle of business this type of credit facility is very useful and can be of the following types:
+To facilitate structures cash conversion cycle of business, this type of credit facility is very useful and can be of the following types:

 - Export credit: This kind of loan is granted by government agencies to export houses to enhance the growth of exports

 - Factoring: Factoring is a more advanced form of borrowing, where a company would involve a third party (Factor) to sell its account receivables at a discount to help them transfer the credit risk from their books.
-It helps the company to remove the receivables from its balance sheet which can further act as a source to fulfill its cash requirements.
+It helps the company to remove the receivables from its balance sheet, which can further act as a source to fulfill its cash requirements.

 - Credit from suppliers: This is more of a relationship-based where the supplier who has a strong relationship with its customers will be in a better position to provide credit after good negotiation of the payment terms to secure a profitable transaction.

 Cash credit and overdraft

 It is a type of facility where a borrower can withdraw money/funds more than what it has in its deposit.
 Interest rates apply to the extra amount, which has been withdrawn apart from the amount in its deposit.
 The borrower’s credit score plays a crucial role in the size of credit and interest rate charged.

 These are generally unsecured and raised from capital markets.
 They are generally costlier to compensate the elevated credit risk lenders are willing to take.
 It can be considered as an option when banks are in a denial state to provide any further credit line.
 They are generally meant for large tenure like 7-10 years.